-\paragraph{Strong Stable Stratification} The next question to address is whether the LSD can operate in stable stratification that is non-perturbative and strong enough to affect the small-scale turbulence ($Fr^{-1}>1$).
+The next question to address is whether the LSD can operate in stable stratification that is non-perturbative and strong enough to affect the small-scale turbulence ($Fr^{-1}>1$).
 Figure \ref{fig:MSC} shows two revealing cases, one where the SSD is strongly suppressed but still active ($Fr^{-1}\approx4$, orange) and another where the SSD has been shut down ($Fr^{-1}\approx7$, green).
 The case where the SSD is shut down by strong stratification shows no LSD growth since both $\tilde{E}_b$ and $\tilde{E}_B$ decay, which confirms the expectation that without a source of magnetic fluctuations the MSC effect does not operate.
 The $Fr^{-1}\approx 4$ case however still shows a robust but slower LSD growth from $t/\tau_c\approx 200$ to $t/\tau_c\approx600$ when equipartition is reached $\tilde{E}_B\approx \tilde{E}_b$.
 The low $k$ modes of the magnetic spectra for the $Fr^{-1}\approx 4$ case (orange, bottom panel) are highly energized.
 The slower growth rate of the MSC effect is not surprising because the level of magnetic fluctuations is slightly lower due to the strong stratification, which can also been seen by the much lower growth rate of the SSD of the $Fr^{-1}\approx 4$ case (dashed orange, top panel) compared to the e.g. $Fr^{-1}=0.2$ case (dashed blue, top panel).